Chrismettal/PiPLC/README.md

 <details>
 <summary>Click to expand</summary>

 1. Setup your Pi with a fresh install of Pi OS.
 I only had luck using the "legacy" 32 Bit Debian Buster install and not the most recent (as of 2024-02) Debian Bookworm.
+(Wiringpi?)

 2. Follow the [Codesys Pi FAQ](https://faq.codesys.com/display/CDSFAQ/Raspberry+Pi%3A+FAQ) to install the runtime on your Pi as well as to get your engineering system set up